robertocommit/hive_questions/question_2.md

 - a set of lambda functions to store the data in the dedicated JSON
 - a set of lambda functions to check quality of the data triggering other functions in case of failures

-In order to run and execute those lambdas, I would implement an Apache Airflow instabce running on Kubernetes.
+In order to run and execute those lambdas, I would implement an Apache Airflow instance running on Kubernetes.

-Millions of daily requests would be necessary, so it might make sense to split the structure above mentioned by social media.
+Millions of daily requests would be necessary, so it might make sense to split the structure above mentioned by social media.<br>
-So for example I would have a K8S Airflow instance only dedicated to Twitter.
+So for example I would have a K8S Airflow instance only dedicated to Twitter.<br><br>
-This division would produce strong advantages in terms of maintenability of the whole pipeline.
+This division would produce strong advantages in terms monitoring and maintenability of the whole pipeline.